KohaILS/koha-manual-zh-cn/source/administration.rst

           :ref:`ConsiderOnSiteCheckoutsAsNormalCheckouts`
           preference

--  Define the period of time an item can be checked out to a patron by entering the number of units (days or hours) in the 'Loan period' box.
+-  Define the period of time an item of this type can be checked out to a patron of this category by entering the number of units (days or hours) in the 'Loan period' box.

+-  Define if the loan period should include closed days or not in the 'Days mode' column.
+The option chosen here will override the :ref:`useDaysMode` system preference for this particular rule.

+   -  The 'Default' option will take the option defined in the :ref:`useDaysMode` system preference

+   -  Choose the 'Calendar' option if you want to use the calendar to skip the days when the library is closed

+   -  Choose the 'Datedue' option if you want to push the due date to the next open day

+   -  Choose the 'Days' option if you want to ignore the calendar and calculate the due date directly

+   -  Choose the 'Dayweek' option if you want to use the calendar to push the due date to the next open matching weekday for weekly loan periods, or the next open day otherwise

 -  Choose which unit of time, days or hours, that the loan period and fines will be calculated in in the 'Unit' column